Considering Adoption

 • Are you considering a specific gender of a child or youth?

-• Would I be willing to have on-going contact (open adoption agreement) with a child's birth parents?
+• Would I be willing to have contact (open adoption agreement) with a child's birth parents?

-• Could I parent a child who may have been sexually abused, physically abused and/or neglected?
+• Could I parent a child who may have a history of trauma?

-• Could I parent a child that has an on-going medical issue, may be developmentally delayed, or diagnosed with a developmental disability?
+• Could I parent a child that has medical issues, may be developmentally delayed, or diagnosed with a developmental disability?

 • Could I parent a child who may have been exposed to drugs and alcohol in utero?